HarshkumarP/ToxicityPredictionChallenge/README.md

 # Data Preparation

 ##### Directory input contains Test and train set with unmapped features data, and separate feamat.csv with features.
 Mapping of features from feamat.csv to test and train dataset carried out by following script.
+> Move to directory containing "data_preparation.py"

 RUN "data_preparation.py" File in order to generate Test and Train dataset.

 ```
 python data_preparation.py
 ```
+> Above mentioned script will create csv's 1. test_mapped.csv, 2. train_mapped.csv used for testing and training model.

 ### Data prep for multiple assay_id  model